pangdw1/Battle-Bots-2020/README.md

 ## EPICENTRE INDUCTION (Engineering School Resources)
 Personal Links sent via email for student to complete (Mandatory induction to use machinery)

+## Battary Amps
+Our batteries require and ESC of a minimun of 112 Amps and 14.8 volts throughput

 ## Weight Class Reference

 * 75g- Fleaweight